 Steve Polasky is one of the leaders of the Natural Capital Project's environmental service mapping and valuation effort.
 At the University of Minnesota, Steve Polasky holds the Fesler-Lampert Chair in Ecological/Environmental Economics.
 His research interests include biodiversity conservation, environmental services, integrating ecological and economic analysis, renewable energy, and game theory.
 Steve Polasky was the senior staff economist for environment and resources for the President's Council of Economic Advisers from 1998-1999, and served as associate editor and co-editor for the Journal of Environmental Economics and Management from 1996 to 2002.
 Today he's a member of the Environmental Economics Advisory Committee and the Committee on Valuing the Protection of Ecological Systems and Services for the Science Advisory Board of U.S. EPA and a member of The Nature Conservancy's Science Council.

-Taylor Ricketts is Professor of Natural Resources & Environment and Director of the Gund Institute for Ecological Economics at the University of Vermont.
+Taylor Ricketts co-founded the Natural Capital Project while working at WWF.
+He now is Gund Professor and Director of the Gund Institute for Ecological Economics at the University of Vermont.
 Taylor's interests focus on the overarching question: How do we meet the needs of people and nature in an increasingly crowded, changing world?
-In his research and teaching, Taylor integrates natural and social sciences to address both fundamental scientific issues and real-world conservation problems.
+He integrates natural and social sciences to address both fundamental scientific issues and real-world conservation problems.
 Taylor's recent work has focused on the economic benefits provided to people by forests, wetlands, reefs, and other natural areas.
-He is a co-founder of the Natural Capital Project, and, like Kareiva, provides strategic guidance.
-Taylor also served as Convening Lead Author for the Millennium Ecosystem Assessment, a 5-year, UN-sponsored effort to assess global ecosystems and their contributions to human well-being.
-These and other collaborations are part of a continuing effort to link rigorous research with practical conservation and policy efforts worldwide.
+He also collaborates widely to understand the impacts of ecosystem change on human health outcomes.
+These and other projects are part of a continuing effort to link rigorous research with practical conservation and policy efforts worldwide.
 Before arriving at UVM in 2011, Taylor led World Wildlife Fund's Conservation Science Program for nine years, and he remains a senior fellow at WWF.
 He is the author of over 70 scientific publications, and his work has been featured in over 100 stories in more than 20 media outlets.
 Taylor received his B.A. in Earth Sciences at Dartmouth College and his Ph.D. in Biological Sciences at Stanford University.

 Mary Ruckelshaus, Ph.D.